 If this is simply "psf", output goes to a directory named psf in the current directory.
-Otherwise, the psf keyword can be followed by a '@' character and a path to a directory, with no white space around the @.
-Output will go to the indicated directory.
+Otherwise, the psf keyword can be followed by a 'Q' character and a path to a directory, with no white space around the Q. Output will go to the indicated directory.
 In either case, the directory will be created if it doesn't exist, but in the second case and parent directories must currently exist, they won't be created.

 If the file name is given an extension from among those listed below, CSDF output will be generated.
 Otherwise, rawfile format will be used.
+NOTE: CSDF is obsolete and is no longer supported by HSPICE or WaveView.

-.csdf.trN.acN.swN
+.csdf .trN .acN .swN